PocketMiner82/ConnectSSHTunnel/README.md

   cd ConnectSSHTunnel
   ```

 * Copy the correct badvpn binary or build your own.
 The target name MUST be `badvpn-tun2socks`.
 The prebuilt binaries are built from [here](https://github.com/ambrop72/badvpn).
+Also see the LICENSE_badvpn file in the directory.
 For OpenWRT/ImmortalWRT (aarch64) on a Raspberry Pi 4:
   ```bash
   cp badvpn_compiled/badvpn-tun2socks_openwrt_rpi4_aarch64 badvpn-tun2socks
   ```